This is a guest blog post by Donald Houston and Jonathan Bitran of McCarthy Tétrault LLP.**

 Private Right of Action

 That will change, however, on July 1, 2017, when section 74.011 will become the only reviewable deceptive marketing practice in the Competition Act that will be subject to private damage claims.
 That right of action will not even be found in the Competition Act, it will be in CASL, and it will expose businesses to potentially significant damage awards for immaterial misrepresentations in electronic messages.
-Section 51 of CASL will provide for compensation for actual losses plus $200 per “occurrence” up to a maximum of $1 million per day.
+Section 51 of CASL will provide for compensation for actual losses plus up to $200 per “occurrence” up to a maximum of $1 million per day.
 Plaintiffs’ class action lawyers can be expected to commence class actions claiming millions of dollars in damages, which may be recoverable even for immaterial misrepresentations that cause no actual harm.

 In summary, whatever may be the merits of the other provisions in CASL, tacking on private damage claims for reviewable conduct under section 74.011 of the Competition Act is a misguided idea, which we urge the relevant decision-makers to reconsider before it comes into force on July 1, 2017.